karmaniverous/stan/.stan/system/stan.todo.md

 # STAN Development Plan (tracked in .stan/system/stan.todo.md)

-When updated: 2025-09-22 (UTC) — Fix: archivePhase typing/overload; typed progress callbacks; live archive integration remains as implemented.
+When updated: 2025-09-22 (UTC) — Live UI: row order, final-frame flush, waiting glyph; tests added.
+Next: cancellation/key handling.
 <!-- validator moved to Completed (initial library).
 Integration into composition remains a separate track and will be planned when the composition layer is introduced in-repo. -->

-- Init snapshot prompt behavior
-- On "stan init":
+- Init snapshot prompt behavior- On "stan init":
   - If no snapshot exists at <stanPath>/diff/.archive.snapshot.json, do not prompt about snapshots.
   - If a snapshot DOES exist, prompt: “Keep existing snapshot?” (default Yes).
 If answered “No”, replace/reset the snapshot.
   - Interactive only; in --force mode, keep existing snapshot by default (future override flag TBD).